![]() |

 good source of basic terminology is the misc.transport.road FAQ.

 I try hard not to use routing and alignment interchangeably, because they do not mean the same thing.
-However, the terms may blur for special legislative situations.
+However, the terms may blur for special administrative situations.

-Business routes appear in Roadgap with the abbreviation BR.
+Business routes appear in Roadgap with the abbreviation BR, or occasionally BL if explicitly designated as a Business Loop.

 The pentagonal shape and approximate gold on blue/purple/indigo colour scheme is fairly uniform nationwide (and is in fact an MUTCD [q.v.] standard), though its exact design and layout may vary.